tyharg/formanew-platform-do/README.md

 ## Part 4: Set Up Stripe for Billing and Subscriptions

-SeaNotes includes a complete subscription billing system powered by Stripe.
+FormaNew includes a complete subscription billing system powered by Stripe.
 Setting up Stripe allows you to:

 - Offer free and paid subscription tiers
 - Process payments securely